zowe/docs-site/docs/user-guide/configure-instance-directory.md

 **Note: The creation of an instance directory will set default values for users who want to run all Zowe z/OS components.
 If you are using Docker, you must make a small configuration change to disable the components on z/OS that will instead run in Docker.**

+## Introduction

+The purpose of the instance directory is to hold information in the z/OS File System (zFS) that is created (such as log files) or modified (such as preferences) or configured (such as port numbers) away from the zFS runtime directory for Zowe.
+This allows the runtime directory to be read-only and to be replaced when a new Zowe release is installed, with customizations being preserved in the instance directory.

+Multiple instance directories can be created and used to launch independent Zowe runtimes from the same Zowe runtime directory.

+The Zowe instance directory contains a file `instance.env` that stores the Zowe configuration data.
+The data is read each time Zowe is started.
+You can modify `instance.env` to configure the Zowe runtime.
+See [Updating the instance.env configuration file](#updating-the-instanceenv-configuration-file) for more information.

+Alternatively, from v1.22.0 release, you can use a YAML format configuration file `zowe.yaml` instead of `instance.env` to configure the Zowe runtime.
+See [Updating the zowe.yaml configuration file (Technical Preview)](#updating-the-zowe-yaml-configuration-file-technical-preview) for more information.

-The instance directory `<INSTANCE_DIRECTORY>/bin` contains a number of key scripts
+The instance directory `<INSTANCE_DIRECTORY>/bin` contains other key scripts as follows:
 - `zowe-start.sh` is used to start the Zowe runtime by launching the `ZWESVSTC` started task.
 - `zowe-stop.sh` is used to stop the Zowe runtime by terminating the `ZWESVSTC` started task.
 - `zowe-support.sh` can be used to capture diagnostics around the Zowe runtime for troubleshooting and off-line problem determination, see [Capturing diagnostics to assist problem determination](../troubleshoot/troubleshoot-diagnostics.md).

+**High availability considerations:**

+- If you plan to run Zowe in Sysplex for high availability, the instance directory should be placed in a shared USS file system.
+This way, all Zowe instances within the Sysplex can read and write to the same instance directory.
+- `zowe.yaml` is required if you want to start Zowe in high availability mode.

 ## Prerequisites

 Before creating an instance directory, ensure that you have created a keystore directory that contains the Zowe certificate.
-For more information about how to create a keystore directory, see [Creating Zowe certificates](configure-certificates.md).
+See [Creating Zowe certificates](configure-certificates.md) for instructions.
 Also, ensure that you have already configured the z/OS environment.
-For information about how to configure the z/OS environment, see [Configuring the z/OS system for Zowe](configure-zos-system.md).
+See [Configuring the z/OS system for Zowe](configure-zos-system.md) for instructions.

 ## Creating an instance directory